 From my fam to yours, Happy New Year, y’all!
 See you in 2K19!

-When I think of Cooperstown, New York, I think of one thing – baseball.
-Similar to how Augusta, Georgia is revered by golf aficionados, baseball fans like yours truly hold Cooperstown in the highest esteem.
+When I think of things to do in Cooperstown NY, I think of one thing – baseball.
+Similar to how golf aficionados, rever Augusta, Georgia, baseball fans like yours truly hold Cooperstown in the highest esteem.
 As such, many people flock there in the summer, especially during the Hall of Fame induction festivities.
 However, being so closely tied to a summer pastime does pose an interesting question- what the heck goes on in Cooperstown, after the bases are put away, and the diamonds are cleared up for the season?
 Fortunately for my family and I, we were able to find out the answer to that question, when my friends at This Is Cooperstown invited us down for a fun-filled almost winter weekend!
-Turns out there are plenty of things to do in Cooperstown in the winter!
+Turns out there are plenty of things to do in Cooperstown NY in the winter!

 This Joltin Joe Dimaggio song is now on my daughter’s playlist of favorite songs, no joke.